nova-nguyen/Data-System-Coursework/weekly/week_11.md

       - Inner and Outer Joins
       - Partitioning and Aggregation of Joined Data
       - Subqueries in Multi-Table Operations
-  - Database Design and Creation
+  - Database Design
+      - Design Principles: Tables, Fields

 ## Readings for the week